Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Overall Conceptual VAR Support Framework

 \section{Overall Conceptual VAR Support Framework}

 \figurename \ref{fig:overall} depicts the overall framework of providing DERs' var support to the grid in an integrated T-D system, proposed in this work.
-Consider a transmission grid which is connected to multiple distribution feeders with high penetration of inverter-based DERs.
-In this study, only distributed solar photovoltaic (PV) are considered as DERs.
+Consider a transmission grid which is connected to multiple DS with high penetration of inverter-based DERs.
+In this study, distributed solar photovoltaic (PV) are considered as DERs.
 The whole physical system can be seen in three parts i.e. transmission grid, boundary buses (substation) and the distribution buses with DERs.
-In this framework, we envision a distribution aggregator entity called distribution system operator (DSO) at substation level which exchange information with the transmission system operator (TSO) and DER devices at the customer level.
+In this framework, we envision an aggregator entity DSO at substation level which exchange information with the TSO and the DER devices.
 As shown in the \figurename \ref{fig:overall}, the framework consists of two major functions performed by the DSO.
-However, in this paper we only focus on the first function that is to dynamically aggregate the \textit{net var capability curve} of the distribution system at the substation level in every ~10-15 minutes time scale based on short-term forecast and send it to the TSO to include it in their planning and operational activities.
+However, in this paper we only focus on the first function that is to dynamically aggregate the \textit{net var capability curve} of the DS at the substation level in every ~10-15 minutes time scale based on short-term forecast and send it to the TSO to include it in their planning and operational activities.
 Here we assume that the TSO has its own planning and control methods to request var support from the DSO in case of emergency.
-The second function of DSO is to dispatch optimal inverter var set-points to individual DER devices in order to meet the var support requested by the grid, however, in this work we do not provide details of this functionality and scope of this paper is to focus on developing a general framework to aggregate DER var capability.
-Other functions of the framework will be explored in the future studies.
+The second function of DSO is to dispatch optimal inverter var set-points to individual DER devices in order to meet the var support requested by the grid, however, in this work we do not provide details of this functionality.
+The scope of this paper is to focus on developing a general framework to aggregate DER var capability.